lucivpav/fast-triplets/README.md

 ## Testing

-You should first extract the database codes as well as the test codes first by running ./code_extraction.py.
+You should first extract the database codes as well as the test codes by running ./code_extraction.py.
 Then run ./test.m to do testing.